 Phew – that’s it, how to watch all the movies in the Marvel Cinematic Universe in order.
 Of course, we’ll be updating this when more come out, so check back if you want to stay up to date.
-Check out our guides on Black Panther 2 and She-Hulk for what’s coming next.
+Check out our guide to Marvel’s Phase 5 for what’s coming next – and if you’re wondering where to watch them all, you just need to get Disney Plus.